Obama says new Iran talks should calm "drums of war"

 He said the notion that the United States needed to make a choice in coming weeks or months was "not borne out by facts."

-But he said Washington would "not countenance" Iran getting a nuclear weapon, shortly after Defense Secretary Leon Panetta said the United States would take military action to prevent this happening if diplomacy failed.
+But he said Washington would "not countenance" Iran getting a nuclear weapon, shortly after Defence Secretary Leon Panetta said the United States would take military action to prevent this happening if diplomacy failed.

 "Military action is the last alternative when all else fails," Panetta told the annual policy conference of the biggest U.S. pro-Israel lobbying group, AIPAC.
 "But make no mistake, when all else fails, we will act."